nlukic97/6301_major_project/README.md

 - End a class, which will end it for both lesson participants

 ##### 2. For students:
-- Joining lessons by sharable link
+- Joining lessons by sharable link provided from teacher
 - Type code in the text editor

 ##### 3. During a live lesson, both teachers and students can: